Troy Baker

-Troy Baker is an American voice actor and musician.
-He is known for his numerous roles in video games, including Yuri Lowell in Tales of Vesperia (2008), Joel Miller in The Last of Us franchise, Booker DeWitt in BioShock Infinite (2013), Samuel "Sam" Drake in Uncharted 4: A Thief's End (2016) and Uncharted: The Lost Legacy (2017), Rhys Strongfork in Tales from the Borderlands (2014), Snow Villiers in Final Fantasy XIII (2010), Kanji Tatsumi in Persona 4 (2008), Vincent Brooks in Catherine (2011), Agent Jones in Fortnite (2017), Talion in Middle-earth: Shadow of Mordor (2014) and Middle-earth: Shadow of War (2017), Pagan Min in Far Cry 4 (2014), Revolver Ocelot in Metal Gear Solid V: The Phantom Pain (2015), Higgs Monaghan in Death Stranding (2019) and Death Stranding 2: On the Beach (2025), and Indiana Jones in Indiana Jones and the Great Circle (2024).
+Troy Baker is an American voice actor and musician known for his numerous roles in video games, including Joel Miller in The Last of Us franchise, and Rhys Strongfork in Tales from the Borderlands (2014).

-Baker currently holds the record for the most acting nominations at the BAFTA Games Awards, with five between 2013 and 2021.
+Baker holds the record for the most acting nominations at the BAFTA Games Awards, with seven between 2013 and 2026.
 Baker has also voiced Batman, the Joker, Hawkeye, and Loki in various media, and has provided voices for a number of English dubs of anime, including Bleach, Fullmetal Alchemist: Brotherhood, Naruto: Shippuden, Code Geass, and Soul Eater.
 He was previously the lead singer and rhythm guitarist for the alternative rock band Tripp Fontaine, with whom he released an album titled Random Thoughts on a Paper Napkin (2004).
 He then released the solo album Sitting in the Fire (2014) before he and his backing band changed their name to Window to the Abbey and released the album Moving Around Bias (2017).

+In 2022, Baker announced his controversial partnership with an NFT company called Voiceverse, which was later discovered to have plagiarized from a free service called 15.ai; Baker ended his partnership two weeks later.